Skip to Content

 Photo by Blastam on Depositphotos

 While some Great Danes can be humungous, others are on the “smaller” side.
-But make no mistake, all Great Danes are big dogs and need space, more food, appropriate exercise that doesn’t hurt the joints.
+But make no mistake, all Great Danes are big dogs and need space, more food, and appropriate exercise that doesn’t hurt the joints.

 11. Cane Corso (not for beginners)

-Unfortunately, with popularity there’s an influx of irresponsible breeders seeking to make a quick buck.
+Unfortunately, with popularity, there’s an influx of irresponsible breeders seeking to make a quick buck.

 Many people are looking into this breed because they heard of their guarding instinct.